 We attempted to reach Kullberg several times via multiple methods, including Facebook and webform messages to America Conservancy and American Association of Evangelicals; to Kullberg’s personal Facebook account; and to several of her personal email addresses.
 Following these unsuccessful efforts, we also called a phone number listed in public records as belonging to Kullberg that has also been listed publicly as the contact number for the America Conservancy, as well as a second Kulberg-associated group.

 After this reporter identified himself, a woman who answered the phone claimed we had the wrong number.
 Follow-up calls from this reporter and another Snopes reporter went to voicemail.
 Neither voicemail message has been returned.
 The homepage of the America Conservancy website briefly disappeared and now displays a message that the site is being “upgraded.”
-But the Facebook pages once listed as projects of America Conservancy remain as active as ever.
+On 28 May 2019, following the initial publication of this story, the Kullberg network was apparently removed from Facebook, and many of Kullberg’s various websites had been taken down, though we do not know for sure who facilitated these moves or why.

 Islamophobia in the Kullberg Network